SolarDor/jquery-test/readme.md

 ## Description

-_This application is an HTML webpage that utilizes CSS Stylings and JSQuery to practice show/hide, fades, and slides_
+_This application is an HTML webpage that utilizes CSS Stylings and JQuery to practice show/hide, fades, and slides_

 ## Setup/Installation Requirements